Context

 The contents of portal/ are generated mechanically from compiled native

-artifacts and explicit exposure rules, forming a deterministic, inspectable contract
+artifacts and explicit exposure manifests, forming a deterministic, inspectable contract

 between native code and Python.